ooichianni/Intel_SD_Training/Readme_sd_training.md

 ### *__Lecture Session__*

-SoC:A system on a chip or system-on-chip is an integrated circuit that integrates most or all components of a computer or other electronic system
+$\textcolor{blue}{\text{SoC}}$: A system on a chip or system-on-chip is an integrated circuit that integrates most or all components of a computer or other electronic system

 1. What is SoC and Why SoC?
 - SoC is a single-die chip that has some different IP cores on it.
 These IPs could vary from microprocessors (completely digital) to 5G broadband modems (completely analog)